danieltomasz/ephys-poirot-analysis/README.md

 Specific analyses are in the folder studies.
 They should be trated as a git submodules.

-Poirot = belgian neuro-detective investigating neural osciallations.
+Poirot = belgian neuro-detective investigating neural oscillations.

+It cointains repository `poirot` as a submodule.